 Launch the command prompt with admin privileges.
 Type the following commands and hit Enter after each one.

-Close command prompt, save all your work and restart your computer.
+Close the command prompt, save all your work, and restart your computer.

-Check if you are facing the Windows Installer issues.
+Check if you are facing Windows Installer issues.

 Windows OS maintains a Windows Installer cache.
 Any files you install are temporarily extracted here and then installed on the PC.
 If you are deleting files from here manually or during installation or any other program is doing that, you will get an error.